VFPX/Win32API/libraries/urlmon/URLDownloadToFile.md

 ## Parameters:
 pCaller
-Pointer to the controlling IUnknown interface of the calling Microsoft® ActiveX® component (if the caller is an ActiveX component).
+Pointer to the controlling IUnknown interface of the calling Microsoft&reg; ActiveX&reg; component (if the caller is an ActiveX component).
 If the calling application is not an ActiveX component, this value can be set to NULL.

 szURL
 Pointer to a string value containing the URL to be downloaded.
 Cannot be set to NULL.